 Length: ~350 words.

-Unless otherwise stated, all video, text, and images in this blog have been created by Paul Mobbs – copyright as dated in each part of the series.
-If any material has been created by someone else it will be clearly flagged as such in the text with appropriate credits and links.
+Unless otherwise stated, all video, text, and images in this blog have been created by Paul Mobbs.
+Copyright as dated in each part of the series, as shown in the example here above-right.
+If any material has been created by someone else it will be clearly flagged as such, with appropriate credits and links.

-You can download a copy of the CC-BY-NC-SA license from the site.
+You can download a copy of the Creative Commons BY-NC-SA license from their website.
 Essentially the CC-BY-NC-SA license allows you to reuse my materials for non-profit purposes, provided that you give acknowledgement of the source.